Giant Amaryllis Care & FAQ

 1. How much water do I add to the Giant Amaryllis?

-For the potted Amaryllis (Costco & Amazon) or Amaryllis in the vase, care should be taken not to over-water.
-These require very little water - only small amounts until growth is visible or the rooting area has become bone dry.
+For the Amaryllis in the vase, care should be taken not to over-water.
+These require very little water - only 1/2 cup until growth is visible.
+Add another 1/2 cup if the rooting area has become bone dry.
 Be careful not to submerge the bulbs.
 Continue to sparingly water until the flower bud starts showing color.
 Too much water can cause the bulb and its roots to rot as the young bulb has reduced absorption capabilities.

 The waxed Amaryllis requires no water.